TesteurManiak/flutter_map_animations/README.md

 Animation utility for flutter_map.

-## Usage
+## AnimatedMapController

-Just create an `AnimatedMapController` and you're good to go.
+Just create an `AnimatedMapController` and you're good to go:

 ```dart
 class _MyWidgetState extends State<MyWidget> with TickerProviderStateMixin {